google/styleguide/pyguide.md

     from otherproject.ai import mind
     ```

-4.  application-specific imports that are part of the same
+4.  **Deprecated:** application-specific imports that are part of the same
     top level
     sub-package as this file.
 For example: